Office of Undergraduate Programs

 Heather Cartagena, Associate Director, Undergraduate Programs

 As the Associate Director of Undergraduate Programs, Heather coordinates the Renaissance Scholars and Discovery Scholars programs, and organizes a series of spring events which showcase the research and creative work of USC's undergraduates (Undergraduate Writers' Conference and the Undergraduate Symposium for Scholarly and Creative Work).
 She also supports campus-wide advisor training and is the project lead for the university-wide USC Undergraduate Advisement Database which is used by all undergraduate academic advisors at USC.

 Heather was previously an academic advisor, program manager, and advising administrator at the USC Marshall School of Business.
 Heather earned her bachelor's degree in psychology and her master's in education, both from USC.

 Erica Lovano McCann, Assistant Director, Undergraduate Programs

 As the Assistant Director of Undergraduate Programs, Erica coordinates the Academic Achievement Award (AAA) program which offers eligible students a break in tuition to pursue multiple programs of study.
-She also coordinates the Global Scholars program and Webfest each year.
+She also coordinates the Global Scholars program.
 In addition, Erica works to intentionally collaborate with colleagues across campus to promote opportunities for interdisciplinary study and discussion among undergraduate students..

 Erica earned her bachelor's degree in sociology with minors in gender studies and non-profit management from the University of San Diego.
 She earned her master's in higher education administration from USC.
 Previously Erica has worked in areas such as Residential Education, Student Activities, Parent & Orientation Programs, Service Learning Programs, and Academic Success Initiatives.